 When you leave the museum, you will have the paved and gravelled drive and the lawn in front of you.
 At the far end of the lawn is a wall, and beyond that is the road.
+Currently there are building works happening on the right hand side of the Museum.
+The building site is surrounded by hoarding which is decorated with images from the Museum collections.
+Please note that there may be some construction noises during your visit.

 A row of stone dinosaur footprints, which often fill with water when it rains, extends diagonally across the lawn.
 There is a private staircase leading underground near the roadside wall.
 You are welcome to sit anywhere on the grass or on the benches.